-This homemade Punjabi sweet lassi recipe is creamy, refreshing, and delicious.
-It is a popular traditional Indian yogurt-based drink that can be easily made in 5 minutes using yogurt as its base ingredient.
+This homemade Punjabi Sweet Lassi recipe is creamy, refreshing, and delicious.
+It's a popular traditional Indian yogurt-based drink that can be made in just 5 minutes using yogurt as its base ingredient.

-This creamy sweet lassi (meethi lassi) recipe is so easy to make and can be made in under 5 minutes with only a few ingredients.
+This creamy sweet lassi (meethi lassi) is a quick and easy drink recipe that can be made in under 5 minutes with just a few ingredients.
+Made with homemade yogurt, whole milk, sugar, and cardamom powder to create a refreshing and delicious drink.

-Traditionally, It is served in tall steel glass with a thick layer of malai (fresh cream from boiled milk) on top.
-Do try this sweet lassi at home with friends and family, and share your feedback in the comments section.
+Traditionally, It is served in a tall steel glass with a thick layer of malai (fresh cream from boiled milk) on top.

 Jump to: